Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Results

 In the fluid phase, the bulk response behavior of the system can be described by the SLS model (Fig.~\ref{biaxial_rheology}f, inset).
 While it might appear counter-intuitive to model a fluid with the SLS model, this is a direct consequence of the fact that in the fluid state, the bulk modulus is finite but the shear modulus vanishes, i.e., the fluid flows in response to shear but resists bulk deformation.
 The fitted storage and loss bulk moduli for the SLS model [see Eq.~(\ref{G_SLS})] show an excellent match with the simulation data (Fig.~\ref{biaxial_rheology}d).
 This was also confirmed in Fig.~\ref{biaxial_rheology}f, where we collapsed the storage and loss bulk moduli for different values of $p_0$.

-The fitted values of spring elastic and dashpot viscosity constants for different values of $p_0$ are plotted in Fig.~\ref{biaxial_constant}.
-In the fluid phase, the storage bulk modulus in the high frequency limit ($B^{\prime}(\omega_0\rightarrow \infty)=E_1+E_2$) continuously increases from the value for the solid phase $B_{\text{theory}}$ in Eq.~(\ref{eq:bulk_solid}) as the system transitions from solid to fluid (Fig.~\ref{biaxial_constant}a).
-The storage bulk modulus in the quasistatic limit ($B^{\prime}(\omega_0\rightarrow 0)=E_2$) emerges at the transition point with a finite value and increases as $p_0$ increases from $p_c$ (Fig.~\ref{biaxial_constant}a).
-Fig.~\ref{biaxial_constant}b shows that the dashpot constant diverges as the $p_0$ decreases toward $p_c$.
-Thus, the characteristic time scale $\eta_1/E_1$ also diverges, but for a different reason than for the shear deformation, where the spring constant is vanishing (see Fig.~\ref{fig:SimpleShear_constant}).
-Finally, we note that, unlike for the response to shear, the values of the spring and dashpot constants for bulk deformation are not sensitive to the local energy minimum configuration used to probe the response in the fluid phase, which is reflected in very small errorbars in Fig.~\ref{biaxial_constant}.
+The fitted values of elastic spring and dashpot viscosity constants for different values of $p_0$ are plotted in Fig.~\ref{biaxial_constant}.
+In the fluid phase, the storage bulk modulus in the high frequency limit $B^{\prime}(\omega_0\rightarrow \infty)=E_1+E_2$ [see Eq.~(\ref{G_SLS})] continuously increases from the value for the solid phase $B_{\text{theory}}$ [see Eq.~(\ref{eq:bulk_solid})] as the system transitions from solid to fluid (Fig.~\ref{biaxial_constant}a).
+The storage bulk modulus in the quasistatic limit $B^{\prime}(\omega_0\rightarrow 0)=E_2$ [see Eq.~(\ref{G_SLS})] emerges at the transition point with a finite value and increases as $p_0$ increases from $p_c$ (Fig.~\ref{biaxial_constant}a).
+Fig.~\ref{biaxial_constant}b shows that the dashpot constant $\eta_1$ diverges as the $p_0$ decreases toward $p_c$.
+Thus, the characteristic timescale $\eta_1/E_1$ also diverges (Fig.~\ref{biaxial_constant}c), but for a different reason than for the shear deformation, where the spring constant $E_1$ is vanishing (see Fig.~\ref{fig:SimpleShear_constant}).
+Finally, we note that, unlike for the response to shear, the values of the spring and dashpot constants for bulk deformation are not sensitive to the local energy minimum configuration used to probe the response in the fluid phase, which is reflected by the very small errorbars in Fig.~\ref{biaxial_constant}.
 This is because the bulk moduli are dominated by the changes in cell areas.